JuliaPOMDP/DiscreteValueIteration.jl/README.md

 # DiscreteValueIteration

-This package implements a value iteration solver for Markov decision processes (MDPs).
+This package implements a discrete value iteration solver in Julia for Markov decision processes (MDPs).
 A multi-core parallel is availiable as well.
 At the moment, Gauss-Siedel and vanilla value iteration solvers are provided.

 ## Installation